 The field consumer_id must be used to identify the QueueConsumer that sends the Availability sample.
-This field must be the same value that was used to set the QueueConsumer ContentFilteredTopic described in Sample Distribution to a Selected QueueConsumer (Section 2.7).
+This field must be the same value that was used to set the QueueConsumer ContentFilteredTopic described in 2.6 Sample Distribution to a Selected QueueConsumer on page 9.